Television

-Beef is a delightfully unhinged road rage revenge dark comedy that careens into a complex character study of the American Dream and two different people united by their dissatisfaction with life — and enraged by the people around them.
-Steven Yeun and Ali Wong are sublime anti-heroes.
+Beef is a delightfully unhinged road rage revenge dark comedy that careens into a complex character study of the American Dream and two different people united by their dissatisfaction with life — and enraged by the people around them. and Ali Wong are sublime anti-heroes.

-Beef begins streaming on Netflix on April 6th.
+Beef begins on April 6th.

 While the inciting incident of Netflix's new series Beef is dramatic, it's perhaps not quite as dramatic as you'd expect.
-When we are first introduced to Danny Cho (Steven Yeun) he's in line at a home improvement store called Forsters suspiciously returning three portable grills and a carbon monoxide alarm.
+When we are first introduced to Danny Cho () he's in line at a home improvement store called Forsters suspiciously returning three portable grills and a carbon monoxide alarm.
 “You've tried to return these three times before,” the cashier quips before Danny sulks back to his car.
 However, as he backs out of his parking spot he nearly hits a white Mercedes SUV.
 The driver honks their horn a touch too long, which annoys the already aggravated Danny.
 To make matters worse, they stop, roll down their window, and flip Danny the bird.

 The ensuing chase is reckless as Danny tries to get a look at the driver.
 Flower beds are destroyed, red lights are run, and near crashes abound.
 However, they never come face to face.
 Instead, Danny memorizes the license plate and vows to track her down.
 The cold open is so concise and sharp.
 Without the context of the participants it's shocking.
 However, as “The Birds Don't Sing, They Screech in Pain” goes on, we learn exactly why Danny and Amy's (Ali Wong) reactions make sense and how it careens both of them into an existential tail spin — that's where the real dramatics start.